GET YOUR FIRST TREATMENT KIT FOR FREE get started

 Wash your skin with a mild medicated salicylic acid cleanser

-Cleanser with salicylic acid 2% is the best cleanser for butt acne.
-The salicylic acid in these cleansers will remove excess oil from your skin, unclog your skin pores, and reduce the redness associated with acne without over-irritating the skin.
+A cleanser with salicylic acid 2% is the best for butt acne.
+The salicylic acid in these cleansers will remove excess oil from your skin, unclog your pores, and reduce the redness associated with acne without over-irritating the skin.

 Use micronized Benzoyl Peroxide.